 University and Academic AI-related research were reinforced by highly specialized and well-funded dedicated groups in companies like Google, Facebook, and IBM.
 Smaller organizations, collectives, and startups are also receiving funding and investments.

-OpenAI became an important presence under many aspects and circumstances.
+Open AI became an important presence under many aspects and circumstances.
 Anyone can interact online and in real-time with its chatbot, obtaining real-life value as a work tool for many areas.

 When asked “please explain what Large Language Models are?”, the OpenAI chatbot responded (OpenAI, 2023): “Large Language Models (LLMs) are a type of artificial intelligence (AI) model that is designed to understand and generate human-like language.
 These models are trained on massive amounts of text data, such as books, articles, and web pages, and use advanced algorithms to learn the patterns and structures of language.